Niklas-palaeo/Farasan-Shell-Data/README.md

 Shellfish Resilience to Prehistoric Human consumption in the southern Red Sea
 =============================================================================

-This compendium contains the code and data to reproduce some of the figures and statstical data discussed in the article:
+This compendium contains the code and data to reproduce some of the figures and statistical data discussed in the article:

 `Hausmann, N., Meredith-Williams, M., and Laurie, E. (in review) Shellfish Resilience to Prehistoric Human consumption in the southern Red Sea.
 Quaternary international`